 - Slacken the injection pump overflow valve 3 one half turn and try starting again.
+On the 8000 pump, the overflow valve is located on the fuel shut-off valve.

 If the engine still won't start

 - Pump the hand pump until bubble-free fuel flows from the overflow valve. - Tighten the overflow valve when the engine has started.